thewhitetulip/build-app-with-python-antitextbook/manuscript/01-intro-to-python.md

 Python is an [open source](https://github.com/python/cpython), cross platform, interpreted language.
 Cross platform means that a program written on any platform is guaranteed to run across any platform which Python supports.
 It is a powerful language because there are many third party packages available.
 The official repository of those packages is http://pypi.python.org.
 Python comes with a tool called `pip` which allows downloading libraries from the official repository.

 Python is widely used across major domains.
 YouTube, Quora, Hulu, Dropbox are just a few platforms written in Python.
-We can write command line applications Linux bootloader, Robots, Machine Learning algorithms, automate test cases, do system administration etc using Python, among other things.
+We can write command line applications, bootloaders, Robots, Machine Learning algorithms, automate test cases, system administration automation etc using Python.

 There are few things which make Python an awesome language:

 1. English like syntax: It takes very little time to learn the language and write code.
 This makes it an excellent prototyping language.
-Typically, Python is used to write prototypes which are later totally replaced with systems written in a compiled language.

-2. Less number of lines: Any program implemented in Python has significantly less number of lines as compared to other languages.
+2. Less number of lines: Programs implemented in Python have significantly less number of lines as compared to other languages.

-3. High level data structures: High level data structures like hashmaps, sets, lists make it really easy to write complex programs.
+3. High level data structures: Hashmaps, sets, lists make it really easy to write complex programs with comparatively less effort..

 Drawbacks: